annacakes281/my-cookbook/README.md

 #### Pizza Dough Results
 * The results for 'performance' for this page was moderate, not the best so I decided to also compress the image and video file size, however there wasn't much of a difference between the scores and no real impact was made, other than the loading speeds.
 * The other 3 scores were all very high compared to the performance, with the 'SEO' being the highest again, followed by 'accessibility', then 'best practices'.
+* The checkboxes and media all include an 'aria-label'.

 <img src="assets/readme-images/pizza-dough-lighthouse.png" alt="lighthouse pizza dough results">